Azure-Samples/azure-cosmos-java-sql-api-samples/reactor-pattern-guide.md

-# Reactive Pattern Guide
+# Reactor Pattern Guide

-## Background: Reactive Programming, Reactive Streams, Reactor, Rx Java, and Project Reactive
+## Background

-### 1. ***Reactive Programming and Standards***
+### 1. Reactive Programming and the Reactive Streams Standard

-Reactive Programming is a declarative programming paradigm in which program operation and control flow are described as a stream of data items passing through a pipeline of operations in which each operation affects the data which flows downstream.
+Reactive Programming is a declarative programming paradigm in which program operation and control flow are described as a stream of data items passing through a pipeline of operations.
+Each operation affects the data which flows downstream from it.
+Reactive Programming is a useful technique (through not the only technique) for event-driven asynchronous programming.

 **Imperative programming** is the more common or "familiar" programming paradigm in which program operation and control flow are expressed by sequential commands which manipulate program state (variables).
 A simple imperative program in pseudocode is